7.2 Linking parent and transformation product features

 # a similar distinction between fGroups/fGroupsScr as discussed above can of course also be done

 Note that in the case a parent suspect is matched to multiple feature groups, a component is made for each match.
-Similarly, if multiple feature groups match to a TP suspect, all of them will be incorporated in the component.
+Similarly, if multiple feature groups match to the same TP suspect, all of them will be incorporated in the component.

 7.2.1.2 Annotation similarity calculation